AAM77/url_substring_matcher_cli/README.md

 4. Provide unique names for the result files, add timestamps, and potentially move them to another folder when the program ends.

-5. Validate URLs and keywords.
+5. Add validations for URLs.
 I did not do it in this instance because the requirements did not ask for it.

-It's a simple addition.
+6. I will consider adding more validations for the keywords.
+Currently, it validates for a lot, but still allows single valid characters through.
+I may limit this to specific characters, or not allow single characters at all.
+I am allowing them for now because, technically, there is a chance users want search URLs to see if they contain a specific valid character.

+7. Add validation for checking if the results directory and the data directory with its relevant files (keywords.txt & urls.txt) are present.
+Display a user friendly warning to let them know what went wrong instead of allowing a hard crash to occur.